 3. Closing Candidates

-Getting the ideal candidate is probably not going to happen the day you open up a job posting.
-Sadly, chances are a potential employee's first visit to your site, is not going to be the time they apply.
-Just like during the buying process, people search for recommendations and reviews, it's the same during job hunting.
+Finding the ideal candidate is probably not going to happen the day you post a job opening.
+Unfortunately, chances are a potential employee's first visit to your site is not going to be the time they apply.
+Just like during the buying process, candidates search for recommendations and reviews before committing.
 A potential candidate might view your career page once, but not apply that day.

 4. Delighting a Successful Hire

-Don’t have a boring interview or application process—that will only make things worse.
-Take a refreshing approach and by doing so, you are going to be leaps and bounds ahead of the competition.
+Don’t have a boring interview or application process.
+Take a fresh approach — by doing so, you are going to be leaps and bounds ahead of the competition.
 Ask for feedback, recommendations, etc., or simply keep in touch with candidates who don’t receive an offer.
-Plus, reap the rewards of having quality, top-talent!
+Plus, reap the rewards of having quality talent!

-At Denamico, we know that people are most likely to search for the solutions to their particular pain points, so addressing a connection through marketing and recruiting may help improve ROI for quality employees.
+At Denamico, we know that people are most likely to search for the solutions to their particular pain points, so addressing the connection between marketing and recruiting will help improve ROI and attract quality employees.